In a time when the world seems like a darker place, it is important to remember those who speak up for justice, hope and humanity.

 It is perhaps his enduring message of hope that will live on in the hearts of so many.
 Wiesel stated: “In the midst of death, there is a human being who sacrifices his days and nights–and maybe risks his life–to save people he’d never met.
 Camus said, “Where there is no hope, one must invent hope.”
 It is only pessimistic if you stop with the first half of the sentence and just say, there is no hope.
 Like Camus, even when it seems hopeless, I invent reasons to hope.”

 It is hope that we see in the work we support around the world, and in all those who believe in our cause.
-At Peace Direct, we sincerely hope that through our work we can contribute to the legacy of those like those like Wiesel, who stand unambiguously and passionately for a better world, for the benefit of all.
+At Peace Direct, we sincerely hope that through our work we can contribute to the legacy of those like Wiesel, who stand unambiguously and passionately for a better world, for the benefit of all.